gautemo/Gaute-Meek-Olsen/src/dev-blog/gpgs-hide-player.md

 hideCoverImg: true
 ---

-I recomend using the Google Play Games Services leaderboard in your Android game.
+I recommend using the Google Play Games Services leaderboard in your Android game.
 It's fast to get up, it gives you the UI and stores the scores for you.
-You should set a limit score to avoid cheaters, but you can't set it to low.
+You should set a limit score to avoid cheaters, but you can't set it too low.
 Because you don't know how good your players will be before you launch.
-After a while you see some players have an unnatural score you want to delete.
+After a while, you see some players have an unnatural score you want to delete.
 Let me show you how.

 <figure class="medium-img">
     <img src="./assets/gpgs-hide-player/leaderboard.png" alt="Leaderboard">